-The Texas Animal Health Commission (Commission) proposes amendments to §41.1, concerning Definition of Terms and §41.8, concerning Dipping and Treatment of Livestock.
+The Texas Animal Health Commission (commission) proposes amendments to §41.1, concerning Definition of Terms, and §41.8, concerning Dipping and Treatment of Livestock, in Chapter 41 entitled "Fever Ticks".
+The purpose of the amendments is to add a new definition for animals and new treatment standards.